 Celebrities are a bit harder to engage with, but there are many ways to work with them.
 You can start by focusing on social media, print or online ads, TV commercials, blogs, etc.

 From there, depending on your budget, you can ask them to pose for pictures promoting your product, explain why their audience members would love your product, and provide coupons and discount codes.
 You can even sponsor an event that they are hosting or attending.

 3) Blog influencers

-They already have their established blogs and have plenty of subscribers and readers.
-Their influence and reach sets them apart from other bloggers and they are able to promote your product and service through their websites and writing.
+They already have established blogs and have plenty of subscribers and readers.
+Their influence and reach set them apart from other bloggers and they are able to promote your product and service through their websites and writing.

 How to work with them

 To work with them, you can start by writing a guest post for them on their blog.
 You can ask to be mentioned in one of their posts or sponsor a post on the influencer’s blog and provide images of products for them to share.

 These influencers are the ones who we know well through their social media platforms.
 Thousands and even millions of people follow them.
 They share content across a wide range of topics like health, workouts, cars, diet, travel, etc.